yojota/yojota/README.md

 ### ✔️ I'm currently learning
 - Kubernetes
-- Improve my scripting in python
-- Azure
-- Github Actions
+- AWS Networking

 ### 👩‍💻 I'm working on
-- Onboarding in new company
+- Onboarding in new company Voolkia for Mercado Libre

-### 💡 Goals for 2021
+### 💡 Goals for 2022
-- Certification in Azure/Terraform
-- Participate in open source project
+- Implement server local kubernetes with friends
 - Improve my englsih

 ### 🌴 Other Interest
 - Read Book (Actually I'm reading "The morder of Pitagoras")
-- Play Video Games (PS4)
-- Watch Movie (Dine)
+- Watch Movies
+- Go to bar with friends
+- Play football and Ride Bike

 ### ☕ Get in touch
 - LinkedIn: <a href = "https://www.linkedin.com/in/juan-francisco-perez-b0759632/">Juan Francisco Perez</a>